-With 225,000 participants, the Ontario Health Study (OHS) is a rich resource for researchers investigating cancer and other chronic diseases.
+With more than 224,900 participants, the Ontario Health Study (OHS) is a rich resource for researchers investigating cancer and other chronic diseases.
 Researchers can now apply for access to de-identified data and biospecimens collected by the Study.
 Through the collection of health data and information through online questionnaires, physical measures and biosamples, the OHS is a rich resource for researchers to investigate how genetics, lifestyle and environment impact health.

 Participants completed a nationally harmonized baseline questionnaire collecting social and economic demographics, personal and family health histories, medications, sleep patterns, alcohol and tobacco use, physical activity and environmental exposures.
 Regular follow-up questionnaires have been conducted to track changes in health, along with ad hoc questionnaires focusing on occupational history and impacts of the COVID-19 pandemic.
 Almost all participants (83%) have been linked with their administrative data such as the Ontario Cancer Registry.
 Data linkage opportunities with ICES, Ontario Health (Cancer Care Ontario) and CANUE are available.

 Data from the following questionnaires are now available:

 - OHS and CanPath COVID-19 Antibody Study Questionnaire